Management Response

 Responsible Deadline Status Comments

 UN Women Nigeria Country Office to continue the practice on proper staff planning, and include it in proposals and budgets to ensure better project tracking and partner support.
 Nigeria Country Office.
-2023/12 Overdue-Initiated UN Women Nigeria Country Office (CO) invested adequate staff time and senior management oversight during the implementation of this programme.
-The Nigeria CO has also adopted a system of staff planning in its new Strategic Note which will be reflected in resource mobilizations and proposal development to ensure strong project management, monitoring and financial tracking.
+2023/12 Completed UN Women Nigeria Country Office (CO) invested adequate staff time and senior management oversight during the implementation of this programme.
+The Nigeria CO has also adopted a system of staff planning in its new Strategic Note which will be reflected in resource mobilization and proposal development to ensure strong project management, monitoring and financial tracking.

 Recommendation: RECOMMENDATION 2 SET UP A PROPER M&E SYSTEM FOR TRACKING AND EVALUATING Having an individual data base, and conducting periodic follow up, including analysing progress levels, would inform the programme management with in-depth information of the project impacts in a timely manner.
 It is suggested to build on the recently published UN Women’s tools1 which explain how UN Women and its partners can measure the impact of capacity building investments.
 Conducting capacity assessment for women’s organisations and potentially mapping any other capacity building initiatives by other partners in line with UN Women indicators would maintain a clearer picture of both needs and progress.